origen-workshop/origen-workshop.github.io/pages/submissions.md

 ## Submission Information

+**ORIGen 2025 has concluded.
+Please stay tuned for information on future editions.**

 We welcome papers on the topic of reliance and accountability in human-AI interactions, with a specific focus on under- or overreliance on LLMs, and establishing accountability for joint human-AI decisions.
 Submissions may fall into any of the following areas:
 1. **Theory and research methods**: computational, psychological, cognitive, and formal models of reliance and accountability;